 Can you introduce about yourself?

 Hi, I’m Sankalp.
-I gave my GMAT in September 2016 and I scored 730, post which I applied to a few business schools – the top tier and middle tier business schools.
+I gave my GMAT in September 2016 and I scored 730, post which I applied to a few business schools – the top tier business schools.
 I have got an admit in Michigan Ross.

 Can you tell us about your work profile?